 - 5 egg whites ( ¾ cup, 168g)

 - ½ teaspoon (2g, ⅛oz) cream of tartar

 - 1 cup ( 205 g) granulated sugar

-- While the meringue is beating, cut the butter into tbsp sized pieces.
+While the meringue is beating, cut the butter into tablespoon sized pieces.

 *Make sure to check out our full listing of tried and true recipes for our favorite Cakes, Cupcakes, Fillings, and Frostings in our Recipes Section!